vpariza/Re-Label-Free-XAI/README.md

 The resulting plots and data are saved at the folder `results/mnist/vae`.

-## 4. Reproducing all the experiments results with a Jupyter notebook

-To execute all the experiments in a notebook either from scratch or by loading pretrained models and data generated already from our experiments, please use the jupyter notebook named [`run_experiments.ipynb`](/experiments/run_experiments.ipynb)  in the `experiments` folder.

 ## 4. Details of what the repository includes:
 This code repository contains:
 1. Implementation of LFXAI, a framework to explain the latent representations of unsupervised black-box `models` with the help of usual feature importance and example-based methods.
 It was introduced in the work of the authors of the Crabbé and van der Schaar.